awsdocs/aws-lambda-developer-guide/doc_source/services-alexa.md

 }
 ```

-For more information, see [Getting Started with Alexa Skills Kit](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/getting-started-guide)\.
+For more information, see [Getting started with Alexa Skills Kit](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/getting-started-guide)\.